OpenSourceEconomics/ose-course-projects/projects/index.rst

 Kaggle Competitions
 ===================

 `Kaggle <https://www.kaggle.com/>`_ hosts numerous (causal) machine learning tasks often sponsored by companies.
-A typical course project in this context describes the competition you participated in and implements a version of your solution strategy.
-You can then, for example, explore the impact of alternative numerical components of your strategy and investigate the impact of tuning parameters on its performance.
+In this context, a typical course project describes the competition you participated in and implements a version of your solution strategy.
+You can then, for example, explore the impact of alternative numerical components of your solution on its performance and investigate the effect of tuning parameters on its performance.

 ====================
 Replication Projects